College Prep Systems

 • Controlling your impulses

-If your kid struggles with these skills, no matter how smart they are, how good they are at school, how much they want to be there and learn, they will struggle in college.
-Fortunately for you, I’m running a workshop to help your child with all of the above and much more.
+If your student struggles with these skills, no matter how smart they are, how good they are at school, how much they want to be there and learn, they will struggle in college.
+That’s what I designed College Prep Systems to provide.

 What is College Prep Systems?

 College Prep Systems is a four week workshop in July.
 We will meet once per week on Mondays.
-Every session is focused on something different, but they all tie in together.
-It’s a small group and I’m there live, so I can answer any questions that come up.
+Every session is focused on building these core skills that all tie in together.
+It’s a small cohort that I lead in real time.
 It’s tailored for each and every person in the workshop, and parents also get a debrief after each session.
 This isn’t tutoring or college application help; this is for the transition from high school to college.
-It teaches the students how to help themselves instead of doing it for them.
+It teaches the students how to help themselves and build these critical core skills that they will use throughout their lives.

 The Schedule